 General James Wolfe led the British attack on Quebec that ended French rule in Canada in 1759.
-He discovered a steep, unguarded path which enabled him to land his troops unobserved, however Wolfe never entered the city as he died the following day from his battle wounds.
+He discovered a steep, unguarded path which enabled him to land his troops unobserved, however, Wolfe would never actually enter the city as he died the following day from his battle wounds.
 The importance of the conquest and his death, in the hour of victory, made Wolfe the eighteenth-century's most moving tragic hero.

 by William Grainger, after Hamilton

 by Thomas Abiel Prior, after Unknown artist, and after J.S.C.
 Schaak, and after Richard Brompton